A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Motivating case study: The Dutch CRC EHR

 There were six types of surveillance visit patterns present in the CRC EHR that are processed by \texttt{BayesPIM} (Table \ref{tab:visit_times_example}).
 Table \ref{tab:visit_times_example} gives an example data vector for all types using four screening moments (i.e., time points $v_1$ to $v_4$).
-For convenience, we always set $v_1=0$ denoting baseline; whether a test is available at baseline is indicated by $r_i$, with $r_i=1$ if yes and $r_i=0$ if not.
+For convenience, we always set $v_1=0$ denoting baseline; whether the result of a colonoscopy is available at baseline is indicated by $r_i$, with $r_i=1$ if yes and $r_i=0$ if not.
+The result may be missing because no colonoscopy was conducted at baseline (so called "no-show") or because the colonoscopy was unsuccessful (e.g. incomplete imaging of the colon).
 We address all resulting pattern types in turn.
 First, incident cases in the follow-up can occur after a successful baseline colonoscopy (type 1, 18\%).
 The data example shows that incidence was found at $v_3=6$ years.
 The adenoma thus surely occurred before 6 years, and, more specifically, it occurred in the $(3.0,6.0]$ interval if it was not missed at the colonoscopy at $v_2=3$ years, or it occurred in $(0, 3.0]$ if it was not missed at the $v_1=0$ baseline colonoscopy.
 Whether the adenoma was missed at any test occasion is unknown.
 Second, right censoring (loss to follow-up) can occur after a successful baseline colonoscopy (type 2, 47\%).
 Here, we adopt the common notation that the last screening time is set to infinity in case of right censoring.
 The data example then suggests that right censoring occurred after the last colonoscopy had been performed at $v_3=6.3$ years.
 Note that due to misclassification right censoring may have occurred even if an adenoma had been present before $v_3=6.3$ including the possibility of a latent prevalent adenoma at baseline.
 To the contrary, type 3 denotes prevalence found at baseline, as indicated by $v_1=0$ without further screening moments (20.4\%; cf. Table \ref{tab:baseline_char}).
 It is important to distinguish the prevalent case from type 4 that denotes a negative baseline test with loss to follow up before the first surveillance moment in the regular follow-up, as indicated by $(0,\infty)$ in the data example (8.9\%).
 Again, type 4 also might denote a prevalent case with falsely negative baseline test.
 Furthermore, note that case types 3 and 4 do not provide information on incidence, but they do inform the estimation of the prevalence model.
 The final two types 5 (2.7\%) and 6 (3.8\%), concern cases without baseline test ($r_i=0$) and an event in the follow-up (until $v_3=8.3$ years) or loss to follow-up (at $v_2=5.9$ years), respectively.